raleel/cfi-srd-pt/0005_Skills.md

 Again, like Tolerância and Evasão, Força de Vontade is most often used in Opposed Tests.
 When used as a Standard test, a Critical Força de Vontade roll indicates that the character has hardened his mind and spirit to the extent that no further attempts to Influência him, or shake his resolve, will work.
 In the case of resisting magic, a Critical Success means that no further mentally afflicting spells cast by the opponent have any effect on the character for the remainder of that encounter.

 ---
-## Professional Skills
+## Perícias Profissionais

-Professional Skills differ between characters and represent more specialized forms of training and experience.
-Some Professional Skills are gathered through cultural background and a character's Class, as the name suggests.
-Although they differ between characters they work in the same way as Standard Skills.
+Perícias Profissionais differ between characters and represent more specialized forms of training and experience.
+Some Perícias Profissionais are gathered through cultural background and a character's Class, as the name suggests.
+Although they differ between characters they work in the same way as Perícias Comuns.

-Certain magical skills are also classed as Professional Skills: Channeling and Devotion are the two skills associated with Divine magic for example.
+Certain magical skills are also classed as Perícias Profissionais: Channeling and Devotion are the two skills associated with Divine magic for example.
 These are only briefly described here.
 For more details refer to the relevant section of the [Magic](0009_Magic.md) chapter.

 #### Acting (CHA x2)